ajmeese7/galley-calls/README.md

 important files.
 You can view it at `localhost:5000`.

 To start a local Postgres server, run `psql postgresql://[user[:password]@][netloc][:port][/dbname]`, filling in your server's information where appropriate.
-If you want to

 ### Wishlist
 - It would be ideal if the audio file was transcribed and sent as text,